bmaltais/kohya_ss/README.md

     - Added workaround for an error that occurs when training with `fp16` or `bf16` in `fine_tune.py`.
     - Implemented DyLoRA GUI support.
 There will now be a new 'DyLoRA Unit` slider when the LoRA type is selected as `kohya DyLoRA` to specify the desired Unit value for DyLoRA training.
     - Update gui.bat and gui.ps1 based on: https://github.com/bmaltais/kohya_ss/issues/188
+    - Update `setup.bat` to install torch 2.0.0 instead of 1.2.1.
+If you want to upgrade from 1.2.1 to 2.0.0 run setup.bat again, select 1 to uninstall the previous torch modules, then select 2 for torch 2.0.0

 * 2023/04/09 (v21.5.2)